paudetseis/PyRaysum/docs/turtorials/2/2_reproduce_Porter-2011.rst

 ----------

-In this example we have explored the capabilities of *Pyraysum* to compute snytheitc seismograms and receiver functions for dippin or anisotropic layers.
+In this example we have explored the capabilities of *Pyraysum* to compute synthetic seismograms and receiver functions for dipping or anisotropic layers.
 We have compared the outcome of our simulations with published results and, for the anisotropic example, also with synthetic data from another numerical method.
-Both comparisions showed that *Pyraysum* delivers comparable results.
+Both comparisons showed that *Pyraysum* delivers comparable results.

 References